-Report to Congress on National Coverage Determinations For Fiscal Year 2007
+Report to Congress on National Coverage Determinations For Fiscal Year 2008

-Kathleen Sebelius Secretary of Health and Human Services 2009 This is the seventh annual report to Congress on Medicare National Coverage Determinations (NCDs) for the Centers for Medicare & Medicaid Services (CMS).
-Consistent with section 1869(f) (7) of the Social Security Act (the Act), we report the amount of time it takes to complete and implement all NCDs (including NCDs for items, services and devices not previously covered as a benefit) made between October 1, 2006 and September 30, 2007.
-In fiscal year (FY) 2007, we continued to meet the deadlines set by the Medicare Prescription Drug, Improvement, and Modernization Act (MMA) of 2003, with an average time of just under 6 months from the date of a formal request to the date of publication of the Final Decision Memorandum (DM).
-Within those six months, it took an average of 87 days from date of publication of the Proposed Decision Memorandum (PDM) to the final decision.
-There was an average of an additional 110 days to fully implement the payment and coding changes for decisions to cover an item or service (coding changes occur on a fixed quarterly cycle).
+Kathleen Sebelius Secretary of Health and Human Services 2011 This is the eighth annual report to Congress on Medicare National Coverage Determinations (NCDs) for the Centers for Medicare & Medicaid Services (CMS).
+Consistent with Section 1869(f)-(7) of the Social Security Act (the Act), we report the amount of time it takes to complete and implement all NCDs (including NCDs for items, services and devices not previously covered as a benefit) made between October 1, 2007, and September 30, 2008.
+In fiscal year (FY) 2008, we continued to meet the deadlines set by the Medicare Prescription Drug, Improvement, and Modernization Act (MMA) of 2003, with an average time of just 6 months from the date of a formal request to the date of publication of the Final Decision Memorandum (DM).
+Within those six months, it took an average of 78 days from the date of publication of the Proposed Decision Memorandum (PDM) to the final decision.
+There was an average of an additional 126 days to fully implement the payment and coding changes for decisions to cover an item or service (coding changes occur on a fixed quarterly cycle).

-Medicare payment is contingent on a determination that a service meets a benefit category, is not specifically excluded from coverage, and in most circumstances, that the item or service is "reasonable and necessary."
+Medicare payment is contingent on a determination that an item or service meets a benefit category, is not specifically excluded from coverage, and in most circumstances, that the item or service is "reasonable and necessary."
 Section 1862(a)(1)(A) of the Act states that subject to certain limited exceptions, no payment may be made for any expenses incurred for items or services that are not "reasonable and necessary" for the diagnosis and treatment of illness or injury or to improve the functioning of a malformed body member.
-For over 30 years, CMS has exercised these authorities to make a coverage determination regarding whether a specific item or service meets one of the broadly defined benefit categories and can be covered under the Medicare program.
+For over 35 years, CMS has exercised these authorities to make coverage determinations regarding whether specific items or services meet one of the broadly defined benefit categories and can be covered under the Medicare program.